Period Property UK

 Discussion forum with useful advice on restoring old properties

 It can be fascinating to find out the history of your house.
 There are lots of free resources.
-Look at all the evidence for the age of your house and balance out different aspects to find a likely date when your house was built.
+Look at all the evidence for the age of a house and balance out different aspects to find a likely date to help answer the question "How old is my house?"

 The first stop to find out the age of your house in the UK is probably to look at the title deeds.
 If you have a mortgage then these will normally be held by your mortgage provider or bank, who may make a charge for letting you see them!

 Very often old maps can give you some clue as the age of your house.
 Nineteenth Century Ordnance Survey Maps can be viewed free at Old Maps using your postcode.

 You can also visit your local library or local records office for local old maps.